 Retreat Curriculum:

-- Introduction to Anthroposophy as it Relates to Understanding Human Development (Morning Lecture)
+- Introduction to Anthroposophy As It Relates to Understanding Human Development (Morning Lecture)

 - Introduction to the Arts Through the Years (Painting, Drawing, Singing)